chen-harrison/BalanceBot/README.md

 ## Competition/Challenges
-At the end of the project period, all teams in the class pitted their BalanceBots against one another in four different events, so the necessary functions were added to accomodate them.
+At the end of the project period, all teams in the class pitted their robots against one another in four different events.
+Hence, functions that would allow the BalanceBot to complete these tasks were created.
+Our team successfully completed all four tasks.

 ### *Event 1: Balancing on the Mark*
 Bot must stay balanced within 10cm of a target point for 20 seconds, and upright when external forces/distrubances are applied.